cbg-ethz/shorah/README.md

 5. **GNU scientific library**, for random number generation

-In addition, if you want to boostrap the git version of shorah instead of using the provided tarballs, you will need the GNU Autotools:
+In addition, if you want to bootstrap the git version of shorah instead of using the provided tarballs, you will need the GNU Autotools:

 1. **Autoconf** 2.69